baruchlubinsky/homepage/content/post/mvc.md

 Tags = ["development", "rails", "ember"] date = 2014-10-11T08:42:59Z
 menu = "main"
-title = "MVC is dead, long live MVC"
+title = "A discussion on design patterns from the perspective of Ember.js and Ruby on Rails."
 Draft = true
 +++